 Welcome to The Beginner’s Guide to Talent Attraction!
 Whether you’re new to talent acquisition or just looking for some new information, we’re glad you stopped by.

-Applied correctly and you’ll be on your way to standing out in the crowd, attracting more of the people who fit, and setting yourself up with a competitive advantage for your business.
-So, let’s not wait any longer.
+We’ll go step-by-step and soon you’ll be standing out in the crowd with a strong employer brand, attracting all the right people who fit, and establishing a real competitive advantage for your business.
 Let’s dive right in!

 “Talent attraction” is arguably the most important function in any business.
-Attract and hire the right talent and we gain a competitive advantage.
-Attract and hire the wrong talent and eventually we kill our business.
-If we want to win the battle for the best talent, we’re going to need to bring ideas and concepts from marketing over into recruiting.
+Attract and hire the right talent and you get a real competitive advantage.
+Attract and hire the wrong talent and eventually you kill your business.
+If you want to win the battle for the best talent, you’re going to need to bring ideas and concepts from marketing over into recruiting.

 In the most competitive firms, talent acquisition is seen working with cross-functional partners to deliver compelling messages across brands and culture.
-And similar to a consumer-based marketing approach, talent acquisition needs to work and think like a marketer to enhance visibility and credibility in the market, nurture and engage the right candidates, and generate new leads from our efforts.
-An easy way to think about this is to see our brands and cultures as two sides of the same coin – employer brand on one side and our culture on the other.
+And similar to a consumer-based marketing approach, talent acquisition needs to work and think like a marketer to enhance visibility and credibility in the market, nurture and engage the right candidates, and generate new leads from your efforts.
+An easy way to think about this is to see your brands and cultures as two sides of the same coin – with employer brand on one side and culture on the other.

 Note: A while back, we wrote a blog post on discovering your employer brand message.
 It talks about a brand is our “authentic inside-out” view for everyone to see.
 If you haven’t already, take a moment and read the full post.